Şehzade Mehmed Şerafeddin: Early life

 Şehzade Mehmed Şerafeddin was born on 19 May 1904 in the Feriye Palace.
-His father was Şehzade Selim Süleyman, son of Sultan Abdulmejid I and Serfiraz Hanım and his mother was Ayşe Tarzıter Hanım, an Abkhazia lady from the Barğan-Ipa family.
+His father was Şehzade Selim Süleyman, son of Sultan Abdulmejid I and Serfiraz Hanım and his mother was Ayşe Tarzıter Hanım, an Abkhazian lady from the Barğan-Ipa family.
 He had one full sister, Emine Naciye Sultan, seven years elder than him, and an elder half-brother, Şehzade Mehmed Abdülhalim.

 Education and career

 Şerafeddin began his education in the Ihlamur Pavilion.
 His brother-in-law, Enver Pasha decided that the young princes should receive a military education, and for this purpose he had allocated the Ihlamur Pavilion as the Princes' School.
 It became compulsory for all princes below the age of fifteen to attend this school.
 Here besides their military training they were taught literature, history, religion, mathematics, and geometry.

 Şerafeddin then attended the school created by the Empress Maria Theresa in Vienna in 1751, known as the Theresian Military Academy along with Şehzade Ömer Faruk, son of Abdulmejid II.
 Enver Pasha thought they should not be trained in the land of the waltz as "ballroom officers," but instead should proceed to Potsdam, where they would receive a Prussian education and become strong, reliable officers.
 So they were transferred from Vienna to Potsdam Military Academy in Prussia.

-By 1918, he was serving in the Ottoman army as second lieutenant in the infantry.
+By 1918, he was serving in the Ottoman Army as a second lieutenant in the infantry.